tarwn/lessthandot-hugo/blogs/content/posts/2012-02-15-report-builder-3-0-the.md

 </p>

 <p class="MsoNormal">
   Those are the main components of Report Builder 3.0.
 Thank you for keeping your hands and feet inside the ride at all times.
-Next, we’ll look at how to build a table or matrix using the built-in wizard (which, compared to the Report Designer wizard, is far cooler).
+Next, we'll look at how to build a table or matrix using the built-in wizard (which, compared to the Report Designer wizard, is far cooler).
 </p>

 <p class="MsoNormal">